broadinstitute/CellBender/docs/source/usage/index.rst

 #.
 Run ``cellbender remove-background``
 #.
 Perform per-cell quality control checks, and filter out dead / dying cells,
    as appropriate for your experiment
+#.
+Perform all subsequent analyses using the CellBender count matrix.
+(It is useful
+   to also load the raw data: keep it as a layer in an ``anndata`` object, for example, see :ref:`here <loading-outputs>`)

 A few caveats and hints: